-Dredging is continuing in the Murray Mouth.
+Dredging is continuing around the Murray Mouth and Tauwitchere Channel.

 Barrage releases, combined with dredging throughout most of the year, help to maintain flow connectivity of the River Murray Channel to the Murray Mouth and assist in exporting salt from the river system.